Kanshinji Temple and the Samurai Kusunoki Masashige

-The south Kawachi region is home to beautiful mountain chains, which a number of people enjoying climbing.
-This beautiful mountainous region is also the birthplace of one of Japan’s most infamous samurai warriors, Kusunoki Masashige.
-This warrior who battled loyally for the throne spent his youth studying in Kanshinji Temple.
+Kusunoki Masashige is one of Japan’s most infamous samurai warriors.
+He battled loyally for the throne and spent his youth studying in Kanshinji Temple.
 Today, the temple is one of the most popular places in the Kawachi region as it proudly remembers its history as well as Masashige

 Temple Grounds

 Kanshinji is located at the foot of Mt.
 Kongo, the tallest mountain in Osaka.
-It is quite pretty temple especially in the fall.
+It is quite a pretty temple, especially in the fall.

 Start at the kondo first and then visit all seven Hoshizuka.
 After visiting all of those, pray at the Kariteimoten-do in the center of the temple.